 • President Lyons reminded the audience and the Dalai Lama the words of Joan B. Kroc, whose generosity more than a decade ago made USD’s Kroc Institute for Peace & Justice, the School of Peace Studies and the Distinguished Lecture Series program possible.
 It was the late community leader whose vision for the IPJ, Lyons recounted, “be not only a place to talk about peace, but to make peace.”

-• The university’s Fall 2011 designation as one of 10 institutions nationwide as a AshokaU Changemaker Campus provides prospective, incoming and current USD students an understanding that they’re in an environment where innovative, creative and productive thinking is not only encouraged, but is an opportunity to act upon it.
+• The university’s Fall 2011 designation as one of 10 institutions nationwide as a AshokaU Changemaker Campus provides prospective, incoming and current USD students with the understanding that they’re in an environment where innovative, creative and productive thinking is not only encouraged, but is an opportunity to act upon it.

 “This event reaffirms that the elements of our mission statement aren’t just something that’s thrown around,” he said.
 “It’s very important to train and to harness them at USD.
 If you see a man like the Dalai Lama living these same values, it helps you understand where the values of an education can take us.”